 Address: 710 East 3rd St.

-Block 36 is a five-story, 144,000-sf multi-family development expected to reach substantial completion in August 2021.
-The project is a “micro-unit” development, with the average unit size being only 467 sf.
-Approximately 80% of the units will be studios and one-bedrooms ranging from 375 to 495 sf, while 20% will be two-bedrooms ranging from 575 to 800 sf.
+Block 36 is a five-story, 144,000-square-foot multifamily development expected to reach substantial completion in August 2021.
+The project is a “micro-unit” development, with the average unit size being only 467 square feet.
+Approximately 80% of the units will be studios and one bedrooms ranging from 375 to 495 square feet, while 20% will be two bedrooms ranging from 575 to 800 square feet.

 Pricing for the units has not been released yet, but will likely be finalized next year.
-Residents will have access to significant amenity space and a 3,000-sf street-level restaurant.
+Residents will have access to significant amenity space and a 3,000-square-foot, street-level restaurant.